 As with most health-related conditions, prevention goes a long way.
 This is especially true when it comes to taking care of your dog’s tail pocket.
 A good tip is to incorporate cleaning your dog’s tail pocket into your regular bathing or cleaning routine.
 The frequency of cleaning the tail pocket will depend on your dog, so it’s a good idea to keep an eye (and a nose) out for it.

-Using a Wrinkle Wipe you want to thoroughly clean the area with care.
+Using a Wrinkle Wipe, you want to carefully & thoroughly clean the area.
 If this is the first time you’ve done it, it may take some additional time.
 Remember that the tail pocket is sensitive!
 So be gentle as you clean out the pocket and make sure you get it entirely clean.

 Squishface Wrinkle Wipes contain phytosphingosine, a pro-ceramide with anti-inflammatory and antibacterial properties that helps to rebuild the natural ceramides found in the skin barrier, and is critical in helping to keep the skin healthy.
 No other dog wipes on the market contain this key ingredient, and that’s part of what makes Squishface Wrinkle Wipes superior to any other comparable product!